HuyaneMatsu/hata/docs/topics/slash.md

 Whether the source message should be shown only for the invoker user.
 Defaults to `False`.

 This is a perfect time to change up our `/perms` command.
-Discord ignores everything except `content`, so we need to change up the command as well, to return just a simple string.

 ```py
 from hata import Embed